 A. You redeem your Promotion Code when registering for the exam.
-If you are registering at a Prometric test site or contact center, the Prometric customer service representative will prompt you for the Promotion Code; simply convey the code to the CSR.
-If you are registering online, just follow the online directions; the payment section of the online registration program will ask if you have a Promotion Code.
+When you are registering online, just follow the online directions; the payment section of the online registration program will ask if you have a Promotion Code.

 Q. Because my business (school) has a large installed base of Apple product, I believe a self-service program would offer the solution I need.
 How do I sign up for self-servicing?